pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/configuring-existing-project.md

 sidebar_position: 1
 ---

-While we offer a back-end starter project for use with our front-end starter kits, you may instead prefer to use an existing WordPress project.
+While we offer a backend starter project for use with our front-end starter kits, you may instead prefer to use an existing WordPress project.
 Follow the steps below to configure an existing WordPress project to work with one of our front-end starter kits.